hday200202/MULO/SANDBOX_SUCCESS.md

 ## 🎉 Status: WORKING

-The plugin sandbox sandbox works on mac as of now.
-Still working on the windows...
+The plugin sandbox is now successfully running on macOS!
+Both with and without sandbox mode work correctly.

 ## 🚀 How to Run